Skip to content

 ASSL B-DIVISION RULES AUTHORITY 2024

 The rules under which we play shall be the USA Softball Official Rules of Softball, Participant Manual, Senior Slow Pitch classification and this supplemental rules document which contains ASSL B-Division specific rules that vary from the USA Softball rules.
 USA rules sections may be included as a reference where needed when ASSL supplement rules require more detail.
-The most recent yearly version of this document and the USA Softball Official Rules Participant Manual will be made available to all league members.
+The most recent yearly version of this document and the USA Softball Official Rules Participant Manual are available to all League members at the following link:

 PITCHING